 There is an ‘art’ to email marketing.
-So, to ensure you’re using this channel to yield the best results for your dispensary, we are going to touch on a few rules of etiquette and the current laws regarding email marketing here in the United States
+So, to ensure you’re using this channel to yield the best results for your dispensary, we are going to touch on a few rules of etiquette and the current laws regarding cannabis email marketing services & management here in the United States

 Have a clear purpose when asking for a user’s email address, and be clear on what they’re signing up to receive in their inbox.
 Adding them to any and all of your lists is not polite and most likely will result in an unsubscribe.
 Get whitelisted by your subscribers.
 Today’s inbox filters are strong, and Gmail places unknown senders in your subscriber’s ‘Promotions’ tab, and they may never see your email.
 In your introductory email sequence or on your ‘Thank you for Subscribing’ page, provide instructions for whitelisting you.
 By adding you to their contacts list, you’ll appear in their primary inbox.

 Have a strong call to action in place and employ consistent follow-up.
 If you are sending out a newsletter, be consistent.
 If it’s a weekly newsletter, send it out on the same day every week.
 If it’s daily, don’t skip a day.
 Consistency builds relationships, while inconsistency will create distrust with your subscribers.
 For example, if you have setup an automated email sequence to welcome new subscribers, tell them what they should expect in the upcoming days.